ShareASale Review 2025: Everything You Need to Know

 4. Third-Party Integrations

 ShareASale provides integration with well-known sites.
 For instance, to assist Shopify store owners with onboarding to the network, there is a Shopify app for ShareASale.
-ShareASale claims to get connected to “any channel” to track referrals.
+ShareASale claims to be connected to “any channel” to track referrals.

 5. Custom Commissions